byui-cit/learning-modules/modules/js/organizing-functions/prepare1.md

 };
 ```

-Arrow functions have become very popular when used as callback functions (a function passed into another function), but they will also be seen used for function expressions as well.
+Arrow functions have become very popular when used as callback functions (a function passed into another function), but you may also see them used for function expressions.

-Regardless of which method you use to create it, you would still call averageTwoNumbers using exactly the same syntax, averageTwoNumbers(15,10).
+Regardless of which method you use to create it, you would still call averageTwoNumbers using exactly the same syntax, `averageTwoNumbers(15,10)`.
 So what then is the difference?
 Why would you choose one way over the other?

 The JavaScript language has a concept called 'global scope'.
 When you use the traditional function declaration syntax, your function is created and lives in this global scope.
 An advantage of this is that you could write code using the function declaration that used the function BEFORE the function declaration like many other languages allow.
 Here's a simple, syntactically correct example.